Services

 FBI Background Check Processing Time: What to Expect

-26. How long does the standard FBI background check process take?
+26. How long does an FBI background check take to process?

 The FBI does not provide expedited processing for standard Identity History Summary requests.
 However, FBI-approved channelers and trusted professional services like Globeia can help you obtain results much faster, often within 48 hours, for an additional fee.
 While these services cost more than submitting directly to the FBI, they are an excellent option for applicants with urgent deadlines.